thomasperdana/BOS/DevLog.md

 ### Notes:
 - All sensitive data is kept in .env and not committed to version control
 - .env.example provides documentation for required environment variables without exposing sensitive information

+## 2023-04-10: ROADMAP.md Regeneration

+### Tasks Completed:
+1. Analyzed the updated README.md file to understand current project requirements
+2. Regenerated the ROADMAP.md file with a more detailed development plan
+3. Updated the roadmap to reflect the current project status and completed tasks
+4. Added more specific details about Puter.js integration based on README updates

+### Current Status:
+- ROADMAP.md now includes a more comprehensive development plan with 7 phases
+- Current progress is accurately reflected with completed tasks marked
+- Phase 1 (Project Setup and Foundation) is partially complete

+### Next Steps:
+- Complete remaining tasks in Phase 1:
+  - Set up project structure using Next.js
+  - Initialize the project
+  - Create initial UI/UX design mockups

+### Notes:
+- The updated roadmap emphasizes Puter.js integration for serverless functionality
+- AI features are now more clearly defined with specific study tools
+- Social features focus on Facebook integration as specified in the README